-With only four known exits by international search fund entrepreneurs - two in the United Kingdom, one in Brazil and one in Mexico - comparisons about this stage are particularly hard to make.
+With only seven known exits by international search fund entrepreneurs - three in the United Kingdom, two in Mexico, one in Brazil and one in Chile - comparisons about this stage are particularly hard to make.
 Two investments, both in Europe, resulted in the company entering receivership.